Category: Sprint PCS

 New Sprint cell site in South Lake Tahoe at Heavenly Ski Resort California Base Lodge

-Thanks to a website contributor for pointing out a new Sprint cell site under construction at the Heavenly Ski Resort California Base Lodge.
+Thanks to a website contributor for pointing out a new Sprint cell site at the Heavenly Ski Resort California Base Lodge.

 View Larger Map